Andres9890/iadrive/README.md

 1. `iadrive` uses `gdown` to fetch the specified Google Drive file or folder
 2. It walks the downloaded directory and extracts file extensions and dates using optional libraries such as Pillow, mutagen, and pypdf
-3. Metadata is assembled including a file listing, earliest embedded date, and original URL
+3. Metadata is assembled including a file listing (with sizes), earliest embedded date, and original URL.
+Identifiers are sanitized and subject tags are truncated to fit Archive.org requirements.
+If collaborators can't be fetched, publisher defaults to "IAdrive".
 4. The directory is uploaded to an Archive.org item using the `internetarchive` library
+5. Downloaded files are automatically cleaned up after upload
+6. Errors are handled gracefully, and debug output is available with `--debug`